chris-wood/draft-wood-httpbis-ech-coalescing/draft-wood-httpbis-ech-coalescing.md

 Existing coalescing policies do not require IP address authentication via DNSSEC.
-Thus, an adversary which can spoof A or AAAA responses can equally spoof HTTPS responses (and ECH key values).
+Thus, an adversary which can spoof A or AAAA responses can equally spoof HTTPS responses and ECHConfigList values.

 # IANA Considerations